not-napoleon/exotic-plant/content/garden/on assuming malice.md

 This is where "assume" really has to come under the microscope.
 The first time someone does something offensive and pleads ignorance, maybe it is reasonable to grant them some benefit of the doubt.
-But when a pattern develops over time, the same excuses over and over, then it is no longer an assumption of malice.
+But when a pattern develops over time, the same excuses over and over, then it is no longer an assumption, but rather evidence of malice.

 ## Ignorance is not innocence
 Often, the response to being told "this thing hurt me" is to plead ignorance.